tammyhartline/tammyhartline.github.io/index.md

 <a href="https://www.linkedin.com/in/tammy-hartline-91981266/"><img src="linkedin.jpg" width="50" height="50" alt="LinkedIn Logo"></a>

 # Home
 This site was built using Github Pages and Jekyll themes.
-The purpose of this page is to serve as an e-portfolio, that will demonstrate my competence in the following computer science related specialties:
+The purpose of this page is to serve as an e-portfolio, that will demonstrate my competence in the following computer science specialties:

 - Software Engineering and Design
 - Algorithms and Data Structures